dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TtTzTYDUwvQ" frameborder="0" allowfullscreen></iframe>

-- so, directing their focus changes the range of experiential information relevant to their context. combined with signaling and especially with (decision models), this easily can have multiplicative effects.
+- so, directing someone's focus changes the range of experiential information relevant to their context. combined with signaling and especially with (decision models), this easily can have multiplicative effects.